boveus/hyrax-wiki/Resque-in-Sufia-7.md

 config.active_job.queue_adapter = :resque
 ```

-To enable the routes that allow you to view what jobs have been queued add the following to `sufia/app/config/routes.rb (in a production application you probably want to make sure only admin users have access to these routes)
+To enable the routes that allow you to view what jobs have been queued add the following to `sufia/app/config/routes.rb (in a production application you probably want to make sure only admin users have access to these routes) -- TODO: There routes are already there but only enabled if Sufia::ResqueAdmin has been defined (???).

 ```
   namespace :admin do